AdobeDocs/journey-optimizer-b2b.en/help/user/content/assets-overview.md

 If you are provisioned with a Marketo Engage account and Adobe Experience Manager as a Cloud Services, you have access to the repositories for both Marketo Engage DAM and Adobe Experience Manager Assets as a Cloud Service when your user account has the required permissions.
 These repositories are separate and not in sync.
 You can use images from either source, but only one can be enabled in the content editor at a time.
 An administrator can make the switch from the Marketo Engage DAM to Adobe Experience Manager Assets as a Cloud Service.
 The _[!UICONTROL Assets]_ item in the left navigation displays the repository that is currently set.

-### Adobe Marketo Engage Design Studio
+### Adobe Marketo Engage assets

 The Adobe Marketo Engage Design Studio assets repository is provided by default with every Journey Optimizer B2B Edition subscription.
-This means that you have access to any of the image assets stored in Adobe Marketo Engage > Design Studio > Images & Files.
-You can use this repository as your local assets library, including upload, delete, and download assets functions.
+This means that you have access to any of the image assets stored in Adobe Marketo Engage > [!UICONTROL Design Studio] > [!UICONTROL Images & Files].
+You can use this repository as your local assets library, including upload and download assets functions.
 You can also use these assets within your journey content.

+There are built-in guardrails that prevent edits to the Marketo Engage assets from Journey Optimizer B2B Edition, and delete and move operations.
+These protections ensure that the source assets (Marketo Engage Design Studio) are maintained while allowing seamless read and reuse in Journey Optimizer B2B Edition.

 Supported file formats: JPG, JPEG, GIF, PNG, EPS, SVG, RGB